CloudLabs-MOC/AI-102-AIEngineer/Instructions/24-knowledge-store.md

 ### Task 4.2: View file projections

+In this task, you will learn how to view file projections, which are JPEG files created for each image extracted from the documents during the indexing process as part of your skillset definition.

 The *file* projections defined in the skillset create JPEG files for each image that was extracted from the documents during the indexing process.

 1. In the storage browser interface in the Azure portal, select the **margies-images** blob container.
 This container contains a folder for each document that contained images.